Summer has come and passed

 Anyway back to the tale about the expansion of my 12th scale property empire and having received more than one request for the secret of my ‘realistic’ stonework, I have put together a recipe for the budding stonemasons among you.

-There are so many different ways of creating realistic looking stonework but this is the way which works for me and if you are going to use a stencil, I have found the best ones from Bromley Craft Products and yes, you can order directly from them.
+There are so many different ways of creating realistic looking stonework but this is the way for me and if you are going to use a stencil, I have found the best ones from Bromley Craft Products and yes, you can order directly from them.

 But what of the 12th scale build that I have devoted most of my summer to, I hear you ask?